fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 ```
 Device version: 0x302
 ```
 where the most significant digit is the major version number and the two least significant digits are the minor version number.
 In the above example the original HAL is therefore of version 3.2.
-Note that Vidhance SDK currently only supports HAL version 3.0 and 3.2 but support for older versions will be available soon. **TODO stämmer detta?
-Verkar finnas redan**

 ## Configuring Android makefiles
 ### Android.mk
 Inside the Nexus 6P folder you can find `Android.mk` which is used as a makefile when building with `ndk-build`.
 We provide wrapper implementations for a number of camera HAL versions.
 You need to edit the makefile to use the sources for the HAL version you intend to use with your device.
-In the example `Android.mk` you will see the sources from HAL 3 included in the makefile.
-Simply change the folder to the correct version.
+In the example `Android.mk` you will see the following configuration:
 ```
-LOCAL_SRC_FILES := \
-    ../HAL/CameraHAL.cpp \
-    ../HAL/CameraWrapper.cpp \
-    ../HAL/CameraWrapperFactory.cpp \
-    ../HAL/HAL3/CameraHALWrapper.cpp \
-    ../HAL/HAL3/VideoProcessor.cpp \
-    ../vidhance/rotation_sensor/SensorReader.cpp \
-    VidhanceProcessor.cpp \
-LOCAL_CFLAGS += -DHAVE_PTHREADS -DHAL_3_2
+#Android version
+ANDROID_VERSION_MAJOR=6
+ANDROID_VERSION_MINOR=0
+#Module API version
+MODULE_VERSION_MAJOR=2
+MODULE_VERSION_MINOR=4
+#Device API version
+DEVICE_VERSION_MAJOR=3
+DEVICE_VERSION_MINOR=3
 ```
+This means the library is compiled for Android 6.0, using Camera module API version 2.4 and Camera device API version 3.3 (also called Camera HAL version).

 ### Application.mk
 In this file you can specify which Android API level you are building for.
 A complete list can be found [here](https://source.android.com/source/build-numbers.html).